The Rose of Castille: Act 3

 Carmen sings "Though love's the greatest plague in life", followed by a duet with Don Florio.
 The couple agree to marry.
 The Queen and her attendants appear, and she sings "Oh joyous, happy day".
 Don Alvaro arrives to inform her that Don Sebastian is to be married.
 Elvira, realising that the muleteer Manuel is not Don Sebastian, is enraged, but his ballad "'Twas rank and fame that tempted thee" melts her heart, and she swears to be true to him.
 Don Pedro is delighted: if the Queen marries a commoner, he can force her to abdicate ("Hark, hark, methinks I hear").

 In the Queen's throne-room, Manuel announces that he is King of Castille and will marry Elvira.
 Don Pedro has to beg for mercy, and Elvira's bravura aria ("Oh no!
 By fortune blessed"), concludes the opera to general rejoicing: she will now be the Rose of Castille as well as the Queen of León.

 Allusions to the opera

 James Joyce's Ulysses contains a number of references to The Rose of Castille (many more than to The Bohemian Girl or The Maid of Artois).
 The most notable is in the Aeolus section, where Lenehan answers his own riddle, "What opera is like a railway line?", with "The Rose of Castille.
 See the wheeze?
 Rows of cast steel."
-In addition, Manuel's aria, "'Twas rank and fame that tempted thee" is quoted in the same section.
+In addition, Manuel's aria, "'Twas rank and fame that tempted thee" is quoted in the same section and again in the Sirens section.